Samuel Russell Thomas: Personal life

 He was a member of the New York Yacht Club, the Riding Club, the Southern Club, the Union League Club, the Country Club, the Ohio Club, the Lotos Club, the Lawyers' Club and the Jekyl Island Club.

 Thomas died of heart disease at his home, 17 West 57th Street in New York City, on January 11, 1903.
 At his death, his estate was estimated to be $10,000,000 (equivalent to $ today).
 His executors (including George Macculloch Miller) were instructed to invest $100,000 (equivalent to $ today) and pay the income to his son Harold because in his will, Thomas stated: "I make no further provision for my son Harold because his condition, mentally and physically, is such that he is incapable of managing his own affairs."
 Upon his widow's death in 1944, she left her estate to son Dr. Harold E. Thomas, and not to her late son Edward's children Samuel and Lucetta, "because, in my opinion, each of them is adequately provide for financially".

+Legacy

+Thomasville, Alabama is named after him.